Infinity Primus vs. Reference

 Frequency Response

 The frequency response of a speaker refers to the highest and lowest frequencies from which it emits sound.
-For instance, when a speaker has a frequency response of 20Hz – 22,000 Hz, it means that 20Hz is the speaker’s lowest bass output, and 22,000 Hz is its highest treble or highest frequency.
-The lower the frequency response number, the deeper the bass output of the speaker.
+For instance, when a speaker has a frequency response of 20Hz – 22,000 Hz, 20 Hz is the speaker’s lowest bass output, and 22,000 Hz is its highest treble or highest frequency.The lower the frequency response number, the deeper the speaker’s bass output.

 The optimal frequency range for human hearing is 20 Hz – 20,000 Hz.
-Like many other modern audio equipment, Infinity speakers have premium quality tweeters that can reproduce higher frequencies, well above the 20,000 Hz limit.
+Like many other modern audio equipment, Infinity speakers have premium quality tweeters that can reproduce higher frequencies well above the 20,000 Hz limit.

 Power Handling

-All vehicle speakers require a power source, an amp or receiver, to operate.
+All vehicle speakers require a power source, an amp or a receiver to operate.
 The power handling ability of a speaker is measured by RMS power and Peak Power or MAX.
 The RMS power rating refers to the quantity of power a speaker can take continuously, while the Peak Power rating shows the amount of power the speaker can tolerate in short bursts.

-You have to consider your vehicle’s system in mind when considering the power handling ability of your car speakers.
+You have to consider your vehicle’s system when considering your car speakers’ power-handling ability.
 For instance, cars with low-powered systems, like those with 2-5 watts RMS, do not require speakers that tolerate a high amount of power.

 On the other hand, high-0powered car systems with powerful amplifiers or receivers require car speakers with a high RMS rating, preferably those with a rating close to the amps’ output rating.